What is dermatitis herpetiformis?

 - Neutrophil and eosinophil inflammatory cells in dermal papillae

 - Granular IgA deposits in the dermal papillae on direct immunofluorescence.

 Screen for nutritional deficiencies

-Patients with DH are commonly offered the same blood tests used for patients with coeliac disease to screen for nutritional deficiencies.
+Patients with dermatitis herpetiformis are commonly offered the same blood tests used for patients with coeliac disease to screen for nutritional deficiencies.
 These include:

 - Full blood count, liver function tests and serum calcium

 Mild anaemia may be caused by iron or folic acid deficiency (or both) due to malabsorption associated with gluten-sensitive enteropathy.
-Thyroid function tests are usually recommended due to the association between DH and thyroid disease.
+Thyroid function tests are usually recommended due to the association between dermatitis herpetiformis and thyroid disease.